 Booking through disneyworld.com or by calling (407) 939-5277 lets you modify your reservation without penalty and apply discount codes released after your initial booking.
 Disney frequently releases new promotions (Annual Passholder rates, Florida Resident discounts, general public room-only deals) throughout the year.
 If you book early at rack rate, you can call back and apply a newly released discount to your existing reservation without rebooking.

-Disney offers six types of hotel discounts in 2026: Annual Passholder rates (up to 40% off), Florida Resident rates (up to 35% off), military discounts plus the Shades of Green resort, Disney Visa card perks (10% off dining and merchandise), targeted "PIN code" email offers, and the Free Dining Plan promotion (available summer through Christmas 2026).
-Stacking the right discount with Value Season dates can reduce Disney hotel costs by 30 to 50%.
+Disney World hotel discounts in 2026 fall into six categories.
+Annual Passholder rates save up to 40% off.
+Florida Resident rates save up to 35%.
+Military discounts include the exclusive Shades of Green resort.
+Disney Visa cardholders get 10% off dining and merchandise.
+Targeted "PIN code" email offers and the Free Dining Plan promotion (summer through Christmas 2026) round out the options.
+Stacking the right discount with Value Season dates can cut Disney hotel costs by 30 to 50%.

 Up to 40% off room-only bookings